What is Code Complexity? Why it Matters and How to Measure it?

 2. Halstead volume

 Halstead volume is part of a set of software metrics introduced by Maurice Howard Halstead in 1977.
-Similar to other halstead complexity measures, Halstead volume takes into account the number of operators and operands and aims to describe the size of the implementation of the module or the algorithm.
+Similar to other Halstead complexity measures, Halstead volume takes into account the number of operators and operands and aims to describe the size of the implementation of the module or the algorithm.
 It is represented by the following formula:

 V = N * log2(n)